-Silverstein, R.M., Bassler, C.G., and Morrill, T.C., Spectrometric

-- Identification of Organic Compounds, chapter on Infrared Spectrophotometry - Clarke, E.G.C., Isolation and Identification of Drugs, 3rd edition, vol. 1, pg 328-345. - Appendix F - Read the applicable ISP SOP's for Infrared Analysis and discuss with training instructor. - Demonstrate to your training instructor the proper calibration and operation procedures for the Infrared Spectrophotometer. - Prepare an IR spectrum of each of the following substances: - Procaine hydrochloride (using a KBr pellet) - Pseudoephedrine hydrochloride - Pseudoephedrine Base and compare with 10.4.6.2, describe similarities and differences.
+- Reading - o Silverstein, R.M., Bassler, C.G., and Morrill, T.C., Spectrometric Identification of Organic Compounds, chapter on Infrared Spectrophotometry - Clarke's Analysis of Drugs and Poisons, 3rd edition, vol. 1, pg 328-345. - Appendix F - Read the applicable ISP SOP's for Infrared Analysis and discuss with training instructor. x'O - Demonstrate to your training instructor the proper calibration and operation • procedures for the Infrared Spectrophotometer. - Prepare an IR spectrum of each of the following substances: - 0 - Pseudoephedrine hydrochloride and Pseudoephedrine Base (describe similarities and differences - • Propylhexedrine and Methamphetemine (describe similarities and differences) - Perform the tutorial on software operation that came your IR instrument. - Display and print the same spectrum in both %T and Absorbance modes at the same time. - Complete spectral subtraction exercise. - IR Test